BitCurator/bitcurator/debs/README.txt

 An up-to-date list of dependencies is also provided in the bitcurator-bootstrap repository, which includes scripts to build and upgrade the BitCurator environment.

+For the time being, the ns-control has been moved to the "attic" directory, as it is out of date with respect to the dependencies found in bitcurator-bootstrap.